-Sommer emerged from the Boston music scene in the ’90s with a vengeance, a Folk guitarist with a percussive, open-tuning style adapted from the likes of David Bromberg, Steve Howe, Townes Van Zandt and Brit Folk legend Davy Graham rolled in to it, too!
+Sommer emerged from the Boston music scene in the ’90s with a vengeance.
+A blistering Folk guitarist with a percussive, open-tuning style.
+A style adapted from the likes of David Bromberg,and Steve Howe.
+With Townes Van Zandt and Brit Folk legend Davy Graham rolled in to it, too!
 But Boston was also a hotbed of New Wave, Power Pop and Punk at that point, and Sommer absorbed those influences as well, creating a Byrdsian jangle sound that earned him opening slots for national touring acts Tom Petty, Little Feat, Jackson Browne and Bonnie Raitt; and regular bookings at the renowned Paradise Theatre.
 Eric eventually played more than 40 shows at The Paradise when he worked for Don Law.

 London, Denmark, & Points Continental

 Sommer relocated to Europe, drawn by the London music scene.
 He survived playing the rock circuit along the Northern Germany route of Hamburg, Bremen, Bonn, Munich and into Sweden, Oslo, Norway and Denmark.
 Eric put his roots down for a bit in Denmark.
 He lived in Aahrus for 2 years.
 Eric was gigging steadily in Aahrus, first at Den Hoyt and then at De Gavaritte, local clubs in the downtown center, while working in a laundry during the day.